draperlaboratory/cbat_tools/wp/plugin/design_decisions.md

 - We do not correctly handle calls: no effort is made to correctly update the variables modified by the call, in particular we assume nothing was modified.

+- We do not determine loop invariants.
+Instead, loops are unfolded a default of 5 times.
+When visiting a backedge, we visit the graph of the loop starting from the loop header node.
+After unfolding, we pass the loop's exit node's precondition to the header node.
+If the lookup fails, a trivial precondition is passed to the header node.